-From December 31, 2015 until December 31, 2020, assuming reinvestment of all dividends and distributions, cumulative total shareholder return on the Shares was approximately -73% as compared to a cumulative total return of 56% on the S&P/TSX Composite Index and -81% on the TSX Oil & Gas Equipment and Services Index, over the same period.
-During this period, the annual salary of the Chief Executive Officer, the Chief Financial Officer, the Vice President, Operations, the Vice President Legal and the Vice President, Drilling Services increased by 22%, 27%, 22%, 27% and 22%, respectively.
-After consideration of the voluntary reduction in base salaries taken by the Named Executive Officers on April 1, 2020, the increase in the annual salary during this period was 4%, 15%, 10%, 15% and 10%, respectively.
+From December 31, 2017 until December 31, 2022, assuming reinvestment of all dividends and distributions, cumulative total shareholder return on the Shares was approximately -37% as compared to a cumulative total return of 39% on the S&P/TSX Composite Index and -92% on the TSX Oil & Gas Equipment and Services Index, over the same period.
+During this period, the annual salary of the Chief Executive Officer, the Chief Financial Officer, the Vice President, Operations, the Vice President, Legal and the Vice President, Drilling Services increased by 22%, 27%, 22%, 27% and 22%, respectively.